Foreword

 Plymouth City Council is responsible for a number of different street furniture assets however there is limited knowledge of reliable inventory and condition data.
 There is an ambition to capture safety critical street furniture and in line with the code of practice, take opportunities to simplify signs and other street furniture and to remove redundant items, this is considered when planning highway infrastructure maintenance activities.

-Current Challenges: Most street furniture, such as unlit signs and bollards are managed on a reactive basis with safety being the primary concern.
-The key challenge is to ensure the provision and maintenance of safety-critical assets in order to support a safe highway environment.
+Current Challenges: Given the diverse nature of street furniture, the provision and management of the overall asset group requires a careful blend of planned and reactive maintenance that considers the purpose and risk associated with that asset type.
+The key challenge is to ensure the provision and maintenance of safety-critical assets in order to support a safe and efficient highway environment.

 Data management and information systems